CumulusNetworks/docs/content/nvue-reference/Show-Commands/PTP.md

 ## <h>nv show interface \<interface-id\> ptp shaper</h>

-Shows if PTP shaper is ON or OFF on the specified PTP interface.
+Shows if PTP shaper is on or off on the specified PTP interface.

 {{%notice note%}}
 This command is available for the NVIDIA Spectrum 1 switch only for PTP-enabled ports with speeds lower than 100G.